quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Alternatively, the client (but not the server) can use session resumption instead of sending keepalive traffic.
-In this case, a client that wants to send data to a server over a connection idle longer than the server's idle timeout (available from the idle_timeout transport parameter) can simply reconnect.
+In this case, a client that wants to send data to a server over a connection that has been idle longer than the server's idle timeout (available from the idle_timeout transport parameter) can simply reconnect.
 When possible, this reconnection can use 0-RTT session resumption, reducing the latency involved with restarting the connection.
 Of course, this approach is only valid in cases in which it is safe to use 0-RTT and when the client is the restarting peer.
 It is also not applicable when the application binds external state to the connection, as this state cannot reliably be transferred to a resumed connection.

 The tradeoffs between resumption and keep-alives need to be evaluated on a per-application basis.
 In general, applications should use keep-alives only in